 EXCLUSIVE-Illumina in talks with EU regulators to divest Grail - sources

-BRUSSELS, Sept 5 (Reuters) - U.S. life sciences company Illumina ILMN.O is in talks with EU antitrust regulators to divest Grail GRAL.O ahead of an EU veto next week on its $7.1 billion acquisition of the biotechnology company, people familiar with the matter said.
+BRUSSELS, Sept 5 (Reuters) - U.S. life sciences company Illumina ILMN.O is in talks with European Union antitrust regulators to divest Grail GRAL.O ahead of an expected EU veto next week of its $7.1 billion acquisition of the biotechnology company, people familiar with the matter said.

 The European Commission is set to block the deal because remedies offered by Illumina do not fully address the EU competition enforcer's concerns, other sources told Reuters last month.